priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 - The `"iss": "https://kubernetes.default.svc.cluster.local"` is what issued this JWT token.
 So, it's the Issuer.

-  This is what we will use (later) to figure out the location of the public key.
+  This is what I will use (later) to figure out the location of the public key.

 - The `"aud": ["https://kubernetes.default.svc.cluster.local"]` tells us that who is the intended audience for this token.